 His publications draw on political, social and cultural history but he's also an advocate of interdisciplinary approaches that engage with literature, film, political science and sociology among other subjects.

 As well as this, he's the editor of two book series, Becoming Modern: New Nineteenth Century Studies (University Press of New England) and New Directions in Social and Cultural History (Bloomsbury), which is organised on behalf of the Social History Society.

-Currently, Rohan is at work on a history of the West End of London since 1800 and is editing a book about the Victorian publisher Edward Lloyd who helped create the popular press in Britain and brought out cheap fiction in the 1840s, including the first appearance of Sweeney Todd.
+He also recently edited a book about the Victorian publisher Edward Lloyd who helped create the popular press in Britain and brought out cheap fiction in the 1840s, including the first appearance of Sweeney Todd.